SciML/DiffEqFlux.jl/docs/src/examples/stiff_ode_fit.md

 ```

 The difference between the data and the prediction is weighted by the transformed
-Jacobian to make the fitting easier.
+Jacobian to do a relative scaling of the loss.

 We define a callback function.
 ```julia